fkfv/disqueue/README.md

 Disqueue is licensed under the MIT license.
 The full license text is available in the LICENSE file.
 Parts of the build script are under PHP/Zend license, details of this are in the LICENSE file.

+The following files are BSD Licensed and from the NetBSD project: src/queue-compat.h.in src/getopt.h.in src/getopt.c